fasciculus/fasciculus/source/Fasciculus.Extensions.IO/README.md

 # Fasciculus.NetStandard.IO

-This source-only package contains sources for IO operations not supported by `netstandard2.0`.
+This source-only package contains sources for IO operations not supported in older `TargetFramework`s.
 All sources are attributed with `internal`.

 > To use this in a `netstandard2.0` project you need to reference the package `System.Memory`.